MeshyDev/BioFuse_Repo/README.md

 - Add one more status effect modifier for mobs, this means that instead of a mob ceasing to be sick when engulfed in flames, it'll be burning AND sick.
 I think I might make the enemies heal spell cure sickness *shrug*
 - Perhaps a complete rebalancing is in order
-- Add 5 new enemies per level
+- Add 1 new enemy per zone
+- Add 1 new zone
 - Restrict certain locations to certain levels
+- Redesign key menus
 ---
 If you encounter any issues or have feedback, feel free to open an issue or start a discussion.
 Thanks for playing!